+Coming from the west, we are not used to Tipping.
 Tipping makes many people feel awkward as there is uncertainty about whether it is appropriate at all and, if it is, how much to tip.
-Here I provide a few guidelines on the subject for your trip to India.
+Here I provide a few guidelines for a trip to India.

-Tipping is normal in tourist areas in India and is a very important source of income and, when provided, tips are gratefully and discretely accepted.
-However, tips should only be given when you feel it is merited by good service.
+Why do I need to tip in India?
+Tipping is normal in tourist areas in India and is a very important source of income for the many low paid in the tourist industry.
+However, tips should only be given when you are directly assisted, and it is merited by good service.
+Tips are gratefully and discretely accepted.

 Hotels can be particularly awkward due to the large number of staff that you will encounter during your stay.
 I have been in the situation where several people have helped load bags into my car and I have provided tips to the main contributors, but as I do this I noticed a host of others, including security staff, gathering around expecting something.
 It becomes impractical to hold enough small change to sustain this.
 The other problem is that the tips are only going to the front-line staff.

 Thankfully, most hotels now have a central tipping box and you should look for this and use it if it is available.
 If there is not one, I suggest you complain and suggest one should be provided.
 As a rough guide a tip of Rs150 per guest /day is a reasonable midpoint.